mendicant-original/newman/README.md

 written by [Brent Vatne](http://community.mendicantuniversity.org/people/brentvatne), as well as from the general ideas behind Rack and Sinatra.

+[View the full list of contributors](https://github.com/mendicant-university/newman/contributors) to see who else has helped out.

 ### License:

 Copyright (c) 2012 Gregory Brown, Eric Gjertsen, et al.